claudiobierig/moder_cpp_challenge/LessonsLearned.md

 # Lessons Learned

+## 19.07.2019 Design Patterns (67-72)

+Only thought of solutions and read answers.

+- 67: Would have implemented it with just a vector of password validators.
+- 68: Wouldn't have used same baseclass for single and combined rules (so basically not used composite).
+- 69: Didn't know template method pattern, but would have basically done the same.
+Probably without the factory on top.
+- 70: Didn't know chain of command pattern.
+Can't think of a problem I encountered where I would have liked to use it.
+Could be nice in error handling.
+- 71: Had basically the same thoughts.
+- 72: Would also have used the strategy pattern.
+Probably would have made price_calculator a function in Order class.
+A bit less coupled this way.

 ## 19.07.2019 std::condition_variable and std::unique_lock (66)

 Not implemented, only from reading the book answer.
 See also [CppCoreGuidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rconc-wait) and a more detailed description on [modernescpp](https://www.modernescpp.com/index.php/c-core-guidelines-be-aware-of-the-traps-of-condition-variables).